 - Cut any really large ones in smaller pieces, just right for picking up with a fork.

 - Pour over the olive oil and vinegar and toss the potatoes gently to coat well.
-It really depends on how many potatoes you have how much oil and vinegar you will need, but it is definitely okay to have some oil and vinegar left in the bottom of the bowl for the potatoes to marinate in.
-If you have a lot of potatoes, double the oil and vinegar quantities.
+It really depends on how many potatoes you have how much oil and vinegar you will need, but it is definitely okay to have a little bit of oil and vinegar left in the bottom of the bowl for the potatoes to marinate in.
+They should not be swimming in it though.

 - Cool to room temperature and pop in the fridge.
 If you happen to open the fridge for any reason, just give them a gentle toss.